Dungeons of Doria: Prototype Unboxing

 For me as a designer, TTS is the much better solution, allowing a lot more flexibility in designing components and even uploading as much content as you like.
 As a publisher, I can understand why Tabletopia is preferred, but would recommend for all the publishers out there: Also create your game for TTS and ask Berserk (the TTS makers) to change their model so you like it more (I imagine something like a category “Games created by the publishers/designers for 2 USD a month” or similar).

 As a gamer: I still prefer TTS for all the content I made myself.
 And I love checking out games in the workshop before I buy them.
 For me this is like hearing a song on the radio: If I like it, I will buy the CD.
-So let players test it out and make sure the best version is out there (instead of the multiple copies by several users created to just be able to play the game remotely).
+So, my recommendation to publishers would be: Let players test it out and make sure the best version is out there by creating it yourself (instead of the multiple copies by several users created to just be able to play the game remotely).

 Posted in Allgemein, ERPS-News | Tagged , , | Comments Off on Tabletopia vs. Tabletop Simulator